 Officers shall return all special equipment not assigned to a particular vehicle to the equipment locker.
-Radar units will be left in the assigned vehicle.
 Inoperable or malfunctioning equipment shall be brought to the attention of a Traffic supervisor.

 TRAFFIC INVESTIGATION UNIT

 The Traffic Investigation Unit (T.I.U.) has the primary responsibility for thorough follow-up investigations of fatal, felony, and misdemeanor traffic related crimes.
 These crimes are processed through the appropriate judicial agency for prosecution.
 The Traffic Investigation Unit supports the Operations Unit supervisors and officers.
 They provide expertise in the preparation and gathering of evidence and facts, and assist in any other manner necessary.
 The unit maintains constant awareness of judicial decisions, trends in collision enforcement, and knowledge of collision investigation techniques.